Pianist Kelly Horsted, a native of Sioux City, Iowa, enjoys an active

 specializing in new opera, art song, and role preparation.

-An enthusiast of new music, Kelly completed a third season as a
+An enthusiast of new music, Kelly begins a fourth season as a

 co-music director for the Composers and the Voice series at

-American Opera Projects in Fall 2012.
-In June 2013 Kelly premieres
+American Opera Projects in Fall 2013.
+Kelly premiered

 Beauty Intolerable : A Songbook based on the poetry of Edna St.